gsoulie/Mobile-App-Development/ionic-2.md

 #ionic 2

-> **Warning** this guide is based on the beta of ionic 2.
+> **Warning** this personnal guide is based on the beta of ionic 2.
 Consequently, some information may be outdated

 ##### Table of Contents
 * [Prerequisites](#prerequisites)